akjmicro/dclang/examples/midi/README.md

 MIDI functionality will not work.
 Please exit from dclang, set that value, and try again!
 ```

 So, notice the message that we haven't selected a device.
-Now taht we know what they are,
+Now that we know what they are,
 let's say I want to use `ALSA, VirMIDI 1-0 (output)`, a virtual port, to send data to.
 Simple, that's `PORTMIDI_DEVNUM=2`, so let's export that.